bekk/bekk-christmas/post/ml/spice-up-you-graphs.md

 1. Choose the right graph (shouldn't come as a surprise to anyone...)

+Let's have a look at this graph.
+What point can you draw from it?

 ![](/assets/ml_7_pic1.png)

 To communicate effectively, choosing the right graph is important.
 The right graph is therefore highly dependent on which point you want to make.
 Do you want to point out the difference in market shares between the companies?
 That company B is the leader in Region North?
 That the competition between A and B seems hard in Region East?
 Or that the difference in market share in favor of A over B in Region South is huge?
 Choosing a line graph instead will let us see the overall picture of the market more clearly.